Posted - September 19, 2011 | Updated : August 27, 2015

 Not that Tony Harris' art doesn't merit its own mention.
 Harris quit a job pumping gas and went back home searching for what he really wanted to do.
 What he really wanted to do was art.
 Long story short, he went out and took painting lessons and eventually ended up in comics.
 The result of those painting lessons can be seen by the beautifully painted covers of each of these six issues.

 So why is Robinson's run so good?
 Hmmm.
-After I read these six issues you know what I kept coming back to?
+After I read the story you know what I kept coming back to?
 The parts when Starman wasn't flying around doing the superhero bit.
 His enthusiasm for collectibles, his father's grief, his pain when his Dad lashes out at him.
 The human interest part is very human and irresistibly interesting.
 This is a comic were the cape and the powers serve to enlighten us on the character and depth of the man wearing the costume (or, in Starman's case, the man NOT wearing the costume, more on that later).
 It reminds me a bit of Gotham Central.
 Starman is very well-wrought and extremely addictive.

 Don't believe me?
 Let me prove it to you . . .